ACH Reversals and Chargebacks

 With ISA:

-- The system will attempt to reverse the internal transfer of fiat that happened between the ISA account and the end user's custodial account when the
+• The system will attempt to reverse the internal transfer of fiat that happened between the ISA account and the end user's custodial account when the /payment was successfully initiated:

 a.
 If enough funds exist in the end user's custodial account, then the internal transfer will be successful and the funds will be sent back to the ISA account.
-You will receive 1 webhook notifying you of a successful reversal out of the ISA account (the $ that is clawedback by the originating bank), and 1 webhook notifying you of the successful movement of fiat from the end user CA back to the ISA (2ndtransaction
+You will receive 1 webhook notifying you of a successful reversal out of the ISA account (the $ that is clawedback by the originating bank), and 1 webhook notifying you of the successful movement of fiat from the end user CA back to the ISA (2nd transaction object status will be completed).

 b.
 If there aren't enough funds to internally transfer back to the ISA (in the case of that fiat already being transferred out/used to buy crypto), you'll again receive 2 webhooks.
 The 1st webhook notifies you of a successful reversal out of the ISA account, and the 2nd webhook notifies you of the failed transaction attempt for the internal transfer of fiat from the end user CA back to the ISA.
 You should try to remediate this by pushing the funds back into the account if they are still on platform, or selling any crypto bought with the reversed funds.